 The Polishing Machine is used to polish the surface of the workpiece.
 It grinds and polishes the surface of the workpiece through rotation or friction, using Abrasives or polishing agents to improve its finish, flatness and appearance, so as to achieve the purpose of fine processing and improve product quality.

-In general, the surface quality requirements of important or critical parts are higher than those of ordinary parts.
-This is because parts with good surface quality will greatly improve their wear resistance, corrosion resistance and fatigue damage resistance.
+In general, the surface quality requirements of important or critical parts are higher than those of ordinary parts, because parts with good surface quality will greatly improve their abrasion performance, corrosion resistance and fatigue damage resistance.
 Mirror is the ideal state of metal cutting processing, is the most effective means to improve the service life of mechanical parts.
-Mirror is the traditional synonym for very good roughness after mechanical machining, which can clearly reflect the image of the metal surface.
+Mirror is the traditional synonym for very good roughness after mechanical machining, a state of metal surface which can clearly reflect the image.

 Ra/ μm | Surface Shape Feature | Examples of Processing Methods | |